-- 4.2.1 The sustainability issues confronting the London Borough of Richmond upon Thames have been identified from the following sources: - Issues identified in review of PPPs (see Task A1); - Analysis of baseline data and trends (see Task A2 and Appendix 1); - Knowledge of officers working in the borough; - Previous responses on the SA Scoping Report and preliminary consultation with key organisations such as the Environment Agency, English Heritage and Natural England. - 4.2.2 The key issues are divided into the three main aspects of sustainability (Environment, Social and Economic) and are set out in the table below.
+- 4.1.1 The identification of sustainability issues and problems is an opportunity to define some of the key issues for the Local Plan to address59.
+There are many possible sustainability issues but not all will be significant for the borough.
+The issues recorded are those acknowledged as a priority for the borough. - 4.1.2 The sustainability issues confronting the London Borough of Richmond upon Thames have been identified from the following sources: - Issues identified in review of PPPs (see Task A1); - Analysis of baseline data and trends (see Task A2 and Appendix 1); - Knowledge of officers working in the borough; - Previous responses on the SA Scoping Report and preliminary consultation with key organisations such as the Environment Agency, Historic England and Natural England. - 4.1.3 The key issues are divided into the three main aspects of sustainability (Environment, Social and Economic) and are set out in the table below.
 It is recognised that many of the issues are cross-cutting and could have been placed under any one of the headings.
 However, for ease of discussion, and to link in with the sustainability objectives (identified in the Sustainability Framework Task A4), they have been placed under one section only.
-It is anticipated that following consultation, the sustainability issues identified will be revised where appropriate.
+As a result of the consultation on the Draft Scoping Report with the statutory bodies, some amendments may be made to the sustainability issues identified.

-61 ODPM: A Practical Guide to the Strategic Environmental Assessment Directive, 2005
+59 ODPM: A Practical Guide to the Strategic Environmental Assessment Directive, 2005